Table of Contents

 In the western liberal tradition, freedom of conscience and speech are respected, allowing dissidents to promote their views of facts and values.

 The woke claim that disagreement with their views of facts and their beliefs is disrespectful and/or harms them emotionally.
 Woke arguments are made by persons and groups to advance personal or group claims to resources and power.
+Several words are prefixed to the term phobia to criticize reluctance or overt opposition to granting resources, power and privileges to persons who claim to be members of historically oppressed or victimized groups, as phobias:

-• for recognition of marriages between LGB persons “homophobic”,
+- for recognition of marriages between LGB persons “homophobic”,

-• for cis male persons to be treated as women “transphobic”,
+- for cis male persons to be treated as women “transphobic”,

-• to abolish the State of Israel or reduce its territory and power, and create a Palestinian state “Islamophobic”.
+- to abolish the State of Israel or reduce its territory and power, and create a Palestinian state “Islamophobic”.

-Liberal and Socialist Disavowals or Criticism of Woke
+Disavowals of Woke

-Fredrik de Boer, the American writer, Marxist and progressive notes “I’d rather have a friendly forgiving plainspoken big tent civil libertarian socialist mass movement, personally.
+Fredrik de Boer, the American writer, Marxist and progressive, notes “I’d rather have a friendly forgiving plainspoken big tent civil libertarian socialist mass movement, personally.
 Trouble is, there is only woke and anti-woke.
 There is no escape.” and:

 “Woke” or “wokeness” refers to a school of social and cultural liberalism that has become the dominant discourse in left-of-center spaces in American intellectual life.
 It reflects trends and fashions that emerged over time from left activist and academic spaces and became mainstream, indeed hegemonic, among American progressives in the 2010s.
 “Wokeness” centers “the personal is political” at the heart of all politics and treats political action as inherently a matter of personal moral hygiene – woke isn’t something you do, it’s something you are.
 Correspondingly all of politics can be decomposed down to the right thoughts and right utterances of enlightened people.
 Persuasion and compromise are contrary to this vision of moral hygiene and thus are deprecated.
 Correct thoughts are enforced through a system of mutual surveillance, one which takes advantage of the affordances of internet technology to surveil and then punish.
 Since politics is not a matter of arriving at the least-bad alternative through an adversarial process but rather a matter of understanding and inhabiting an elevated moral station, there are no crises of conscience or necessary evils.